nicustaris/halalshop/README.md

 Upon confirmation of contact details, users are prompted to provide a delivery address.
 If the user has any existing addresses, they can choose one; otherwise, they can set a new address.
 Once the address is confirmed, users receive an overview of their order, including product details, total payment, delivery information, and contact details.

 Users can select their preferred payment method, such as Credit Card or PayPal.
 If Credit Card is chosen, a payment form is displayed.
 After filling in the necessary details and completing the payment, the order is successfully registered in the Firebase store.

+## Content Management System

+This Web Application features an integrated Content Management System (CMS) built from scratch to monitor and update the Hafiz Halal web application.

+The admin route is secured and is defined by a field in the database: `isAdmin: true`.
+This field can be found in the `usersdetails` collection, and by default, it is undefined for every user.
+To gain admin access to the CMS, simply access the Firestore database and set `isAdmin` to true for the desired user.
+Alternatively, an admin user is already created for this purpose.
+Please use the following details to access the admin route: User Email: admin@shop.com, Password: 123456.
+To access the admin route, open the web application followed by `/Admin`.

+### Admin Features

+- **Users Management**: Allows viewing, filtering, and searching for specific users, accessing user details, viewing, and removing users.
+Information such as order history, delivery addresses, and user join date is available.
+- **Products Management**: Enables adding new products by filling required inputs and clicking "Add Product".
+Admins can also edit existing products, change prices, or delete them.
+- **Promotion Products Management**: Similar to Products Management, admins can add new offers with the original price and discount percentage.
+For example, a product priced at £10 with a 50% discount will be displayed at £5 for users on the promotions page.
+Admins can also edit the discount for existing products or remove them.
+- **Category Management**: As the web app grows, admins can add new categories by providing a category name and choosing a background for the category.
+- **Showcase**: Admins can delete inappropriate posts or any posts that go against Hafiz Halal Shop policy.
+- **Orders History**: This route displays all processed orders with details such as time, payment type, email, customer telephone, address, and a list of products ordered with quantities.
+Every detail about processed orders can be found here.

 ## Features